-For the wider list across the whole island, see our 7 best yoga teacher training in Bali for 2026.
-This post is for students who already know they want to train by the ocean.
+This guide is for students who already know they want the ocean close to their training.
+For a wider list across the whole island, see our 7 best yoga teacher training in Bali for 2026.

 Nusa Lembongan

-Short boat ride from Bali, limited traffic, easy beach access
+Short boat ride from Bali, less traffic, simple island rhythm

 Uluwatu